 Controlling gingivitis is the first step to preventing periodontitis.
-Senior cats with the condition develop redness, swelling, and bleeding along the gingiva at the base of the teeth, so frequently check inside your cat’s mouth for any of these symptoms.
+Senior cats with the condition develop redness, swelling, and bleeding along the gingiva at the base of the teeth, so frequently check inside your cat’s mouth for any symptoms.

 Tooth resorption is where the tooth structure breaks down inside the tooth before affecting other parts of the teeth.
 It’s the most common cause of tooth loss in cats, with 30-70% of cats showing at least one sign.